Samsung retains top spot in global smartphone market in 2020

-New Delhi, Jan 28 (IANS) South Korean major Samsung has retained the top spot in the global Smartphone market in 2020 with shipping 255.7 million units and capturing 19 per cent share, down 14 per cent (on-year), a new report said on Thursday.
+New Delhi: South Korean major Samsung has retained the top spot in the global smartphone market in 2020 with shipping 255.7 million units and capturing 19 per cent share, down 14 per cent (on-year), a new report said on Thursday.

 Samsung shipped 62.5 million units in the festive quarter (October-December period).
 The Galaxy A series, a mid-to-low-end product lineup, continued to perform well.